What’s in Your TV Dinner? (Post may contain affiliate links).

 I wish I could say I was totally shocked by what was on the label, but of course I wasn’t.
 My husband took a picture of the ingredients, so I could read them, I kid you not!

-First of all, The mashed potatoes had nearly 3 lines of ingredients, including Monosodium Glutamate (MSG), BHT, and a bunch of other yucky stuff; the salisbury steak patty, over 2 lines with MSG also as an ingredient; the apple dessert contained some choice ingredients as well.
+First, the mashed potatoes had three lines of ingredients, including Monosodium Glutamate (MSG), BHT, and a bunch of other yucky stuff; the Salisbury steak patty, over two lines with MSG also as an ingredient; the apple dessert contained some choice ingredients as well.
 If you want to see what’s in the dinner, here is the link to Banquet.
 (Though, keep in mind that the company spends an unusual amount of time “explaining away” the bizarre ingredients).